TheJuiceIsSimulated/beginner-emerald-dapp/quest-submissions.md

 **1. Explain why we wouldn't call `changeGreeting` in a script.**

-We wouldn't call `changeGreeting` in a script because scripts are only for reading data on the blockchain, not changing data on the blockchain.
-We would have to use a transaction if we wanted to call `changeGreeting` and change data on the blockchain.
+We wouldn't call `changeGreeting` in a script because scripts are only for reading/viewing data on the blockchain, not changing/modifying data on the blockchain.
+We would have to use a transaction if we wanted to call `changeGreeting` and change/modify data on the blockchain.

 .

 **2. What does the `AuthAccount` mean in the `prepare` phase of the transaction?**

-In the `prepare` phase of the transaction, the `AuthAccount` is a type in Cadence that is being called
+In the `prepare` phase of the transaction, the `AuthAccount` is a type in Cadence that is being called when you press the "Approve" button on a transaction and then accesses the data in your account.

 .

 **3. What is the difference between the `prepare` phase and the `execute` phase in the transaction?**

-The `prepare` phase in a transaction
+The `prepare` phase in a transaction accesses the information/data in your account, whereas the `execute` phases calls functions and does stuff to change the data on the blockchain (in the smart contract you're applying the transaction to).

 .